Memento Mauri: The Mosque-Cathedral of Cordoba

 A Building “Unique in the World”

 The Great Mosque was constructed in several phases under the Umayyad dynasty which, exiled from Syria, established a powerful empire on the Iberian peninsula (eight–eleventh centuries).
-The original mosque of Abd al-Rahman I (784–785) was twice extended by moving the qibla wall to the south, toward the river; with al-Mansur’s expansion to the east (circa 987), the mosque reached an unprecedented size (Fig. 2).7 Each addition continued the original structure and morphology: wooden beams (which run perpendicular to the qibla wall) carry two tiers of arches of alternating red brick and white stone voussoirs; the arches are in turn supported by marble columns of various colors, reused from ancient sites or newly fabricated.8 The result is a fantastic, maze-like interior that presents the visitor with endless and constantly shifting vistas (Fig. 3).
+The original mosque of Abd al-Rahman I (784–785) was twice extended by moving the qibla wall to the south, toward the river; with al-Mansur’s expansion to the east (circa 987), the mosque reached an unprecedented size (Fig. 2).7 Each addition continued the original structure and morphology: two tiers of arches, with alternating red brick and white stone voussoirs, run perpendicular to the qibla wall; the arches are in turn supported by marble columns of various colors, reused from ancient sites or newly fabricated.8 The result is a fantastic, maze-like interior that presents the visitor with endless and constantly shifting vistas (Fig. 3).
 In later centuries, Spanish chroniclers never failed to describe the space as a “forest of columns” (bosque de columnas), tacitly highlighting the contrast with the more finite and hierarchical forms of church architecture.
 The hypostyle plan is anchored in the southwest quadrant by al-Hakam’s magnificent addition, completed in 976.
 The three bays of the maqsura (royal enclosure) correspond to three arched openings in the qibla wall; the central and largest arch frames the mihrab, which takes the form of a small room.
 The bays of the maqsura and the entry bay at the head of the addition are covered with skylit domes, and partially screened by intertwined arches.
 This basilica-like configuration has precedents in both palace and church architecture (Fig. 4).9

 When Ferdinand III took Cordoba in 1236, the mosque was consecrated as a church through well-established rituals of purification, and dedicated to the Virgin Mary; several years later, it was made a cathedral.10 For two and a half centuries, Christian ceremonial and patronage would focus on al-Hakam’s addition, perhaps because the architecture, decoration, and symbolism were reminiscent of a church.
 As Muslims had conceived of the al-Hakam basilica as a “mosque within a mosque,” so Christians seem to have seen it as a “church within a church.”11 It has been assumed that the direction of prayer was changed immediately to the east, but the location of the dedication ceremony is unknown.
 Some historians place the first cathedral choir in the nave in front of the mihrab, with an altar dedicated to San Pedro.
 Only after 1257, under the patronage of Alfonso X, was a capilla mayor built in al-Hakam’s vestibule, with the altar facing east (Fig. 5).12 For over three centuries, the sacred host would be stored in the mihrab, and the Santa Maria parish would worship in the mihrab nave—praying toward the south, as Muslims had.13